Film Spoilers and

 Bruhl and Anderson Were Gay Lovers Who Killed Each Other; The Surviving Psychic Neighbor Wrote Up The Whole Story For Her Smash Hit Play

-The many plot twists and triple-cross in this Sidney Lumet film (set in one location, a Long Island home) were witty and complex -- and it paid homage to Les Diaboliques (1955, Fr.).
+The many plot twists and triple-cross in this Sidney Lumet film (set in one location) were witty and complex -- and it paid homage to Les Diaboliques (1955, Fr.).
+Its tagline was:

-In the twist ending, it was revealed that Bruhl and Anderson were really gay lovers (who performed one scandalous homosexual kiss on-screen) and had plotted this elaborate scheme to kill Myra.
+In the twist reveal, it was shown that Bruhl and Anderson were really gay lovers (who performed one scandalous homosexual kiss on-screen) and the two had plotted this elaborate scheme to kill Myra.

 Afterwards, Anderson moved in to be Bruhl's new 'secretary,' and now began writing a play called Deathtrap with a plot that resembled the murder of Myra.

-Eventually, the two distrusted and murdered each other (in a scene that included lots of murder weapons, including a gun, an axe, handcuffs, and a crossbow).
+Eventually, the two distrusted and murdered each other (in a scene that included lots of murder weapons: a gun, an axe, handcuffs, and a crossbow).

 Surviving neighboring Dutch psychic Helga Ten Dorp (Irene Worth) ("In this room, there's pain") was able to incorporate the murderous events into her own play - which went on to become a huge Broadway smash-success after its opening night.